palmaresHQ/palmares/README.md

 ## Description

 **Palmares** is a framework that aims for unification and freedom.
-It's heavily opinionated at the same time it's highly customizable and let's you bring your own tools.
+It's opinionated at the same time it's not.
+Bring your own tools, forget thinking if X works with Y. With Palmares it just works!
 You can use it even without a server!

 It's aimed to work well on monorepos and have **ZERO** dependencies at it's core.
 You should be able to use it with most available runtimes.